coapp/coapp.org/Contest/index.markdown

     The bug is evaluated by the Project Team to ensure that it is valid, based on the following criteria:<br>
     \- Reproducible<br>
     \- Original (i.e., not a duplicate of another bug, or found previously by the test suite )<br>
-    \- An actual defect or missing expected V1 feature  (i.e., not marked “as designed”, or “V2 feature”)<br>
+    \- An actual defect or missing expected V1 feature  (i.e., not marked ï¿½as designedï¿½, or ï¿½V2 featureï¿½)<br>
     \- Not a pedantic or bug of triviality<br>

     Each accepted bug is worth one entry in the drawing<br>

     As well, fixing an accepted bug is also worth one entry in the drawing.
-(So, yes you can get a<br>

 3.  **Fill in a documentation gap off the list**